- Decide on a name

 Societies have 2 options

-Option 1: Adopt the model set of bylaws created by the Department of Community Services, which, if unchanged, complies with the new Societies Act.
+Option 1: Adopt the sample set of bylaws created by the Department of Community Services, which, if unchanged, complies with the new Societies Act.

 Option 2: Develop customized bylaws.
 These must follow but the new legislative requirements, as set out in section 12 of the new Societies Act.